kunalspathak/SVE_dotnet/docs/SME.md

 Traditionally, the `Vector<T>` methods on Arm64 are mapped to corresponding methods of `Vector128` in IR and that way, NEON instructions are produced with 16-byte SIMD registers.
 With SVE and SME, we will continue to retain the `Vector<T>` methods in IR nodes and this will hint us to produce SVE/SME code using scalable registers.
 We will only enable the mapping of `Vector<T>` to scalable concept if underlying `VL > 16`, because when `VL==16`, NEON instructions are similar or faster compared to SVE instruction set.

 ### Restricting VL-dependent objects transfer between streaming states

 If we chose option# 1 of using method attributes like `"SME_STREAMING"`, code generator should be able to validate if arguments or return results of such method is VL-dependent objects and if yes, it will add a code to `throw InvalidProgramException` at the start of the method.
+There can be several scenarios in which VL-dependent objects may cross boundary between streaming states.
+Simplest one is `static Vector<T>` variable `a` can be accessed in streaming method.
 If we prefer some other options, then we need to rethink on how to enforce such restriction.

-### Exception Handling
+### Runtime

-- unwinding and what to track
+Here are some raw notes of various .NET runtime components that need to be handled for SME and need more thinking.

-- Care needs to be taken to restore `PSTATE.SM` and `PSTATE.ZA` when exception is thrown and during unwinding.
+#### Exception Handling

-### Threads
+- Saving and restoring of `PSTATE.SM` and `PSTATE.ZA` along with saving and restoring of `ZA` storage space.
-- How the state is tracked.
-The state is inherited I think?
+- Update unwinder to sync with that of Windows OS to bring in newer unwind codes relevant for SME instructions and `ZA`.

-TODO
+#### Threads

-### GC
+- During process creation, `PSTATE.SM` state is cleared i.e. it starts with non-streaming mode.
+We can use the same concept when new threads are created.

-- GC thread suspension
+#### GC
-- update `Vector<T>` size to scan objects on heap
+- `Vector<T>` that is on stack can be different depending on the streaming mode that was active when it was saved.
+When GC scans the object, it needs to know the size of object to scan.
+Objects already have `size` component in the header, but additional metadata might be needed for VL-dependent objects created in streaming mode to make sure the correct size is read by GC.
+Correct size information might also be needed in various other components of runtime.
-TODO
+- Need to deeper investigation on if `ZA` storage can hold GC references and if yes, how to make GC scan the storage space.

-### Misc
+- When suspended execution threads by GC are resumed, some threads might be in streaming mode while others might not.
+Need to check if there is any handling that needs to happen to make sure that their modes are restored correctly and they do not accidently execute code in wrong mode.

-- assembly routine, stubs
+#### Assembly routines and Stubs
-TODO
+For simplicity, we will not use streaming in hand-written assemblies, but if there is a need, it should ensure to save / restore all the required streaming and ZA states.

-### .NET <--> PInvokes / System calls
+#### .NET <--> PInvokes / System calls

-TODO
+Anytime we make calls including but not limited to Pinvokes, JIT helpers, stubs we will have to ensure to save scalable `Z` and predicate `P` registers.

 ### Representation of ZA storage in .NET APIs